Seattle air quality readings vary. Here’s how to interpret them through the haze.

 As for state versus federal air-quality standards, Wineke said both interpretations are accurate.
 His department uses the national air quality index numbers on its smoke blog because the U.S. Forest Service, and other federal agencies contribute to the blog.
 Washington’s more stringent standards are used by his department and others when it comes to issuing health advisories for residents.

 Stations around the Puget Sound were reporting “unhealthy” air quality for the third straight day on Tuesday, according to airnow.gov.
+In response, some cities and school districts limited or canceled outdoor activities to reduce exposure to the air.

+In Seattle, two outdoor pools and four wading pools were closed Tuesday and Wednesday and Bellevue closed its swimming beaches on Tuesday.
+Some schools moved football practice indoors.

 Improvement is expected starting tomorrow evening, when Pacific Ocean marine air starts coming in, according to the National Weather Service’s forecast.

 By the weekend, the smoke should give way to a much more familiar — and perhaps now more welcome — feature of Northwest weather: rain.